mrneuenschwander/stock-analysis/README.md

 <img width="451" alt="Screenshot 2022-11-13 at 6 33 25 PM" src="https://user-images.githubusercontent.com/116296092/201557319-525b835b-e7c1-43ae-90f5-52771f85fa83.png">

-While the difference is subtle, the key ingredient is that the refactored code is able to loop through the output worksheet while the original is forced to use hard references.
-Multpile For loops also have the benefit of making the computer's job easier, and this is further shown in the full script:
+While the difference is subtle, the key ingredient is that the refactored code is able to loop through the output worksheet after all the values have been collected, avoiding a worksheet activation that wastes time, while the original is forced to use hard references and "deposit" on every loop.
+Multiple For loops that contain related processes before moving to the next step make the computer's job easier, and this is further shown in the full script:

 <img width="620" alt="Screenshot 2022-11-13 at 6 40 02 PM" src="https://user-images.githubusercontent.com/116296092/201557822-3c4bb54e-79a0-4bd2-ab79-07c2f74497f0.png">